Ted Hughes: 1970–1994

+Death

 Hughes was appointed a member of the Order of Merit by Queen Elizabeth II just before he died.
-He had continued to live at the house in Devon, until suffering a fatal heart attack on 28 October 1998 while undergoing hospital treatment for colon cancer in Southwark, London.
+He continued to live at the house in Devon, until suffering a fatal heart attack on 28 October 1998 while undergoing hospital treatment for colon cancer in Southwark, London.

 On 3 November 1998, his funeral was held at North Tawton church, and he was cremated in Exeter.
 Speaking at the funeral, fellow poet Seamus Heaney, said:

 "No death outside my immediate family has left me feeling more bereft.
 No death in my lifetime has hurt poets more.
 He was a tower of tenderness and strength, a great arch under which the least of poetry's children could enter and feel secure.
 His creative powers were, as Shakespeare said, still crescent.
 By his death, the veil of poetry is rent and the walls of learning broken."

 On 16 March 2009, Nicholas Hughes, the son of Hughes and Plath, died by suicide in his home in Alaska.
 He had suffered from depression.

 In January 2013, Carol Hughes announced that she would write a memoir of their marriage.
 The Times headlined its story "Hughes's widow breaks silence to defend his name" and observed that "for more than 40 years she has kept her silence, never once joining in the furious debate that has raged around the late Poet Laureate since the suicide of his first wife, the poet Sylvia Plath."

 Hughes's brother Gerald published a memoir late in 2014, Ted and I: A Brother's Memoir.
 Kirkus Reviews described it as "a warm recollection of a lauded poet".